Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function: Introduction

 There are many examples that show a loss of hyperbolicity, when the stochastic Galerkin approach is applied directly to hyperbolic systems.
 To this end, auxiliary variables have been introduced to establish wellposedness results.
 For instance, entropy-entropy flux pairs can be obtained by an expansion in entropy variables, i.e.~the gradient of the deterministic entropy~\cite{H0,StephansDiss,kusch2019maximum,kusch2020filtered,kusch2020intrusive}.
 Roe variables, which include the square root of the density, preserve hyperbolicity for Euler equations~\cite{Roe1,S5,FettesPaper,GersterHertyCicip2020}.
 The drawback of introducing auxiliary variables is an additional computational overhead that arises from an optimization problem, which is required to calculate the auxiliary variables.
 Furthermore, the transforms may involve integrals and derivatives that have to be calculated numerically~\cite[Sec.~3.3]{StephansDiss}.
-But in this case, the formulation is no more \emph{truly intrusive} in the sense that all integrals are \emph{exactly} computed in a precomputation step and not during a simulation.
+But in this case, the formulation is not \emph{truly intrusive}, i.e.~not all integrals are computed \emph{exactly}.
 Another problem is the connection between the hyperbolicity of the Galerkin and the original system.
 Namely, the required optimization problems are well-posed only in a possibly small domain~\cite[Sec.~4]{FettesPaper} when the solvability of the transform is guaranteed only locally by the implicit function theorem.

 Recently, a hyperbolic stochastic Galerkin formulation for the shallow water equations has been presented that neither requires auxiliary variables nor any transform, since the Jacobian is shown to be similar to a symmetric matrix~\cite{Epshteyn2021,Epshteyn2022}.
 Then, positivity of the water height at a finite number of stochastic quadrature points is sufficient to preserve hyperbolicity of the stochastic Galerkin formulation.